Financial instruments — Impairment

 Current status of the project

 The IASB published Exposure Draft ED/2013/3 Financial Instruments: Expected Credit Losses on 7 March 2013, with comments due by 5 July 2013.
-Redeliberations are expected in the third quarter of 2013.
+A finalised IFRS (additional chapter of IFRS 9 Financial Instruments) is expected in the first or second quarter of 2014.

 |18 June 2009||Request for Information on expected loss model published||Comment deadline 1 September 2009|